godotengine/godot-docs/learning/features/physics/kinematic_character_2d.rst

 using the dynamics engines but it wasn't as easy as it seems.
-Godot has one of the best implementations of dynamic character controller you can find (as it can be seen in the 2d/platformer demo), but using it requieres a considerable level of skill and understanding of physics engines (or a lot of patience with trial and error).
+Godot has one of the best implementations of dynamic character controller you can find (as it can be seen in the 2d/platformer demo), but using it requires a considerable level of skill and understanding of physics engines (or a lot of patience with trial and error).

 Some physics engines such as Havok seem to swear by dynamic character